-In addition to the criteria and examples provided in the "Guidelines and Procedures," the department/school adds the following items:

-Collegiality

-In addition to the criteria and examples provided in the "Guidelines and Procedures," the department/school adds the following items:
+department/school adds the following items: a. b.
+Collegiality In addition to the criteria and examples provided in the "Guidelines and Procedures," the department/school adds the following items: a. b.
 II.
-C. Specific Criteria for Tenure

-In addition to the minimum requirements for tenure provided in "Guidelines and Procedures," the department/school adds the following items:

-II.
-D. Specific Criteria for Promotion

-In addition to the specific university criteria for each rank provided in the "Guidelines and Procedures," the department/school adds the following items:
+C. Specific Criteria for Tenure In addition to the minimum requirements for tenure provided in "Guidelines and Procedures," the department/school adds the following items: II.
+D. Specific Criteria for Promotion In addition to the specific university criteria for each rank provided in the "Guidelines and Procedures," the department/school adds the following items: Instructor a. b.
+Assistant Professor a. b.
+Associate Professor a. b.
+Professor a. b.

-Instructor

-Assistant Professor

-Associate Professor

-Professor